William Allport Leighton: Life

 Leighton suffered from deteriorating eyesight, and soon after 1879 gave up his studies; he donated his collection to the national herbarium at Kew Gardens.
 He died at Lucifelde, Shrewsbury, on 28 February 1889, aged eighty-three, and was buried in the Shrewsbury General Cemetery in nearby Longden Road.

 Works

 In 1841, he brought out his Flora of Shropshire, the etchings to illustrate some of the genera being his own.
 He then began working on the cryptogams, and in 1851 the Ray Society published his Angiocarpous Lichens elucidated by their Sporidia.
 From that date onward Leighton published widely in the literature on lichens, producing as his major work Lichen Flora of Great Britain in 1871.
 This reached a third edition in 1879.
 He was editor of the Transactions of Shropshire Archaeological Society for many years.
+Leighton issued the exsiccata series Lichenes Britannici exsiccati.